railroadpm/admin-kit/AdminAutomationExample/README.md

     npm run upload
     ```

+1. You _may_ be asked to allow the process to send traffic through your firewall.
+If so, allow access.

 1. Note the _exit code_ of the process.
 A **non-zero exit code** means that an error occurred and
     the data likely was not uploaded successfully.
 An exit code of _zero_ indicates success.
 Sample error and success outputs are provided in the `sample-output` folder.